What Is a Certificate of Authenticity for a Painting — and Why Does It Matter?

 By Joy

-Learn what a Certificate of Authenticity actually is, the exact fields it must contain, and why it matters for art resale, provenance, and insurance.
+What a Certificate of Authenticity should contain, how to spot a weak one, and why it matters for provenance, insurance, and resale.

 By Joy Mukherjee — watercolor artist, Kolkata.
 Exhibited at Indian Art Carnival, Shantiniketan 2025.